Shopping Cart

 lose your woes

-It's true that certain people, often out of simple, socially ingrained body modesty of long standing (in naturist circles sometimes called textiles or, perhaps a tad less charitable, clothes-minded), didn't visit more often or at all because of it.
+It's true that certain people, often out of simple, socially ingrained body modesty of long standing (in naturist circles, sometimes called textiles or clothes-minded), didn't visit more often or at all because of it.

-And the way things had gotten seedy at times, again, one couldn't blame them, Due to dismaying absence of any more pro-active management assuring a safe and mindful c/o environment, minimizing idle, lower-chakra lusting and voyeurism could then, depending on daily mix of beings, otherwise all too easily dominate atmosphere from time to time.
+And the way things had gotten so seedy at times, again, one couldn't blame them, Due to the dismaying absence of any pro-active management assuring a safe and mindful c/o environment, minimizing idle, lower-chakra lusting and voyeurism could, depending on daily mix of beings, all too easily dominate the atmosphere from time to time.

 But was it really a majority?
-Not just an influential vocal minority, especially those reacting to egregiously lax scene in free-fall?
-Were writer -- formerly part of the furniture for decades -- to hazard a guesstimate of the breakdown of visitors' various camps on Stewart's former low-key nudity over years -- it'd be:
+Not just an influential vocal minority, especially those reacting to the egregiously lax scene in free-fall?
+Were writer -- part of the furniture for decades -- to hazard a guesstimate of the breakdown of visitors' various camps on Stewart's former low-key nudity over years, it'd be:

 5-10% serious freebodies